-Activity Frequency Receive information on school safeguarding arrangements and Induction or when procedures as outlined in KCSiE 2023 (Part 1: page 7, paragraph arrangements/procedures are updated.
-13).
+Activity Frequency Receive information on school safeguarding arrangements and Induction or when procedures as outlined in KCSiE 2024 (Part 1: page 8-9, arrangements/procedures are updated. paragraph 11).
 Read Keeping Children Safe in Education (KCSiE): Induction then annually (in Autumn Term) All Staff: Part 1; Part 5 and Annex B. or when updated.
-Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Complete Safeguarding Awareness Training to enable staff to Induction and then every 3 years recognise, respond to and report safeguarding (including online safety and child-on-child abuse) concerns Complete Prevent Awareness Training appropriate to role) Induction and every 2 years.
-Complete Cyber Security Training) Induction and then annually Receive regular national and local safeguarding updates As required through LA safeguarding (including those relating to online safety). updates and Early Help Updates at least annually.
+Senior Leadership Team: Entire document Staff who do not work directly with children: Annex A Complete Safeguarding Awareness Training to enable staff to Induction and then every 3 years recognise, respond to and report safeguarding (including online safety and child-on-child abuse) concerns (see Local Authority Safeguarding in Education Training Statement at: Early Years and Schools Training and Consultancies Shropshire Learning Gateway Teaching staff only: Complete FGM training appropriate to role Induction and then every 3 years (see Local Authority Safeguarding in Education Training Statement at: Early Years and Schools Training and Consultancies Shropshire Learning Gateway ) Complete Prevent Awareness Training appropriate to role (see Induction and every 2 years. examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk)) Complete Cyber Security Training (training packages are Induction and then annually available at: Cyber security training for school staff - NCSC.GOV.UK) Receive regular national and local safeguarding updates As required in staff meetings monthly, (including those relating to online safety). reviewing case studies and updates.